petarturukalo/tedit/README.md

 A simple ncurses terminal text editor with tab handling, editing multiple files (although only one in view at a time), and some basic commands.
-Access commands by swapping between the current file buffer and echo line buffer (where commands are entered) using the escape key.
+Access commands by swapping between the current file buffer and echo line buffer, where commands are entered, using the escape key.

 # Dependent Libraries